muhammadharis/TimestampConvert.js/README.md

 A lightweight Javascript Library to easily convert UNIX timestamps to JSON-based real world timezones

 ## Installation
-The library is part of the npm package registry, and can be easily installed to a Node.js project:
+This module is part of the npm package registry, and can be easily installed to a Node.js project:

 ```sh
 npm install timestampconvertjs --save-dev